Akadeum Announces First Closing of Series A Financing Round

 Akadeum will build upon its launch earlier this year of several kits that are for research applications in the life sciences.
 Already, customers are finding the product to be fast, efficient, and useful in areas like cancer and immunology research.
 According to a University of Wisconsin researcher, Ichwaku Rastogi, “Akadeum was quicker than any other kit I have used before.”

 Akadeum technology will improve workflow, performance, and sample integrity where current technology falls short and create new possibilities with its flotation-based isolation technology.
 The technology uses tiny floating particles, “microbubbles,” and gravity to permit the capture of virtually any target in a biological or chemical sample.
 Use of microbubbles in an isolation workflow enable large liter-scale applications of numerous samples—beyond the limits of existing approaches, such as magnetic separation.

 Additionally, Akadeum will be in San Francisco during the JP Morgan Healthcare Conference and presenting on January 14, 2020 at the Biotech Showcase.
-To further discuss partnership opportunities or to learn more about Akadeum and its platform technology, visit https://www.akadeum.com/ or contact email@example.com.
+To further discuss Biotech partnerships and opportunities, or to learn more about Akadeum and its platform technology visit Akadeum Life Sciences or contact firstname.lastname@example.org.